 Boardwalks at the Jersey Shore are just some of the iconic landmarks around New Jersey.
 But if you only go to one, the boardwalk in Asbury Park is a unique and historic spot where funky melds into family fun.
 Stroll on the boards, pop into Convention Hall, where markets and events are on the calendar all summer, or snap a photo making your best Bruce Springsteen impression in front of the legendary Wonder Bar.

 1300 Ocean Ave, Asbury Park, NJ 07712

-If your kids need a break from the sand in the summer, the Lighthouse in Cape May is the perfect place to take them.
+If your kids need a break from the sand in the summer, the lighthouse in Cape May is the perfect place to take them.
 They’ll love the adventure of climbing to the top and looking out onto the vast ocean.
-They can also learn all about the water, sailors, and navigational information at the on-site Oil House, a great landing zone if your child doesn’t feel up to climbing the lighthouse.
+They can also learn all about the water, sailors, and navigational information at the on-site Oil House, a great landing zone if your little one doesn’t feel up to climbing the lighthouse.

 215 Lighthouse Ave, Cape May, NJ 08212

 Morey’s Piers in Wildwood offers rides and rollercoasters for every age, water rides, and carnival games.
 Made up of three piers and two waterparks, there’s yummy boardwalk food and many nostalgic spots that pay homage to the Doo-Wop era and Wildwood history.

 Known as “America’s Greatest Family Resort,” Ocean City lives up to its nickname.
 The coastal island has kid-friendly activities, including hitting the beach and boardwalk, biking, fishing, golfing, kayaking, surfing, and other water sports.
 Ocean City also has fabulous bakeries and ice cream shops when your little ones need a quick, tasty snack.